 In a nutshell, hypocrisy is at the core of human nature.
 Our baseline is to get along to avoid conflict, but we can’t get away from self-preservation and self-interest.

-I can recall agreeing to do something for a friend and having to change plans at the last moment.
+I can recall agreeing to do something for a friend and changing plans at the last moment.
 This was off-putting to my friend because I had decided to be there for her the previous week after she obliged me a favor.

 Had I forgotten my initial promise to reciprocate if she ever needed me?